Category Archives: Journal Entries

 Rumor is they charge more for ships sailing out of Magnimar’s holdings than they do for ones flagged internationally because people in power basically suck, and tend to abuse it when they have the opportunity.

 Baslwief is a mining town.
 I almost wrote “a mining town, like Diamond Lake”, but on reflection, that’d be a misleading statement.
 The only thing they have in common as far as I can see is that they are both mining towns.
-But Baslwief seems to be blessed with such amenities as “drinkable water” and “an atmosphere that doesn’t smother your soul and drain you of hope”.
+Baslwief seems to be blessed with such amenities as “drinkable water” and “an atmosphere that doesn’t smother your soul and drain you of hope”.

 I got my first sight of the ocean at Palin’s Cove.